-The following table sets forth certain information regarding beneficial ownership of ICON's ordinary shares as of March 12, 2015 (i) by each person that beneficially owns more than 5% of the outstanding ordinary shares, based upon publicly available information; and (ii) by all of our current directors, officers and other key employees as a group.
+The following table sets forth certain information regarding beneficial ownership of ICON's ordinary shares as of March 23, 2016 (i) by each person that beneficially owns more than 5% of the outstanding ordinary shares, based upon information known to us and publicly available information; and (ii) by all of our current Directors, officers and other key employees as a group.
 Unless otherwise indicated below, to our knowledge, all persons listed below have sole voting and investment power with respect to their ordinary shares, except to the extent authority is shared by spouses under applicable law.

-No. of Shares Percent of

-Name of Owner or Identity of Group (1) Class

-EARNEST Partners, LLC (2) 5,394,081 8.9%

-Neuberger Berman, LLC (2) 4,827,558 8.0%

-All directors, officers and other key employees as a group (3) 2,643,766 4.4%
+Name of Owner or Identity of Group No. of Shares (1) Percent of Class WCM Investment Management (2) 4,584,348 8.33% EARNEST Partners, LLC (2) 4,453,885 8.09% Neuberger Berman, LLC (2) 4,113,018 7.47% Boston Partners (2) 3,349,120 6.08% All Directors, officers and other key employees as a group (3) 2,899,778 5.27%

-- (1) As used in this table, each person has the sole or shared power to vote or direct the voting of a security, or the sole or shared investment power with respect to a security (i.e., the power to dispose, or direct the disposition, of a security).
-A person is deemed as of any date to have "beneficial ownership" of any security if that such person has the right to acquire such security within 60 days after such date. - (2) Neither the Company nor any of its officers, directors or affiliates holds any voting power in this entity. - (3) Includes 751,266 ordinary shares issuable upon the exercise of stock options granted by the Company, 164,016 RSUs awarded by the Company to directors, officers and other key employees and 451,850 PSUs awarded by the Company to directors, officers and other key employees.
-Of the issued PSUs, performance conditions will determine how many of them vest and, if performance targets are exceeded, additional PSUs will be issued and vest in accordance with the terms of the relevant PSU award.
+(1) As used in this table, each person has the sole or shared power to vote or direct the voting of a security, or the sole or shared investment power with respect to a security (i.e., the power to dispose, or direct the disposition, of a security).
+A person is deemed as of any date to have "beneficial ownership" of any security if that such person has the right to acquire such security within 60 days after such date.

+(2) Neither the Company nor any of its officers, Directors or affiliates holds any voting power in this entity.